Dodge Custom: Series D11/D14/D17/D19/D22

-The Dodge Luxury Liner Series D11 was introduced with similar Chrysler bodywork shared with DeSoto and Chrysler branded vehicles, and was introduced during Dodge's 25 anniversary October 1938 for the 1939 model year.
+The Dodge Luxury Liner Series D11 was introduced in October 1938, during Dodge's 25 anniversary celebrations, for the 1939 model year.
+The bodywork was shared with DeSoto and Chrysler branded vehicles.
 The Series D11 was further defined as the Special and the DeLuxe, offering a total of ten body style choices of coupes, sedans and extended wheelbase, seven passenger sedans.
 For 1940 the Luxury Liner was split into the Series D14 Luxury Liner Deluxe and the Series D17 Luxury Liner Special.
 For 1941, the Custom and Deluxe nameplates were introduced for the Series D19, a tradition that lasted for the next 10 years.

 Custom

 The D24 was introduced in 1946, as the top trim level in the Dodge range (bigger than Plymouth's counterparts Dodge D25).
 It differed from the basic Deluxe model only in terms of interior trim, seats, dual electric windshield wipers and chrome exterior beading around the windows.
 The Custom was offered in 4-door 6 passenger Sedan, 4-door 6 passenger Town Sedan, 4-door 7 passenger Sedan, 2-door Club Coupe and 2-door Convertible models.
 The 7 Passenger model rode on a 137.5 inch (3492.5 mm) wheelbase and all other models on 119.5 inches (3035.3 mm).
 All models were powered by a 230 cid inline six cylinder engine.
-A three-speed manual transmission was standard whilst a "Fluid Drive" option provided "no metal-to metal contact between the power source and drive".
+A three-speed manual transmission was standard whilst a "Fluid Drive" option provided "no metal-to-metal contact between the power source and drive".

 Changes for the 1947 and 1948 model years were minimal.
-From 1 December 1949 all units were considered 1949 models for registration purposes.
+From 1 December 1948 all units were considered 1949 models for registration purposes.
 The actual 1949 Dodge range was introduced in April 1949, with the Coronet name now used for the top trim level.
 Dodge D24 shared consumers with Pontiac Streamliner, Oldsmobile Series 66, Studebaker Champion, Hudson Commodore and Nash Ambassador.